MicrosoftDocs/ai-builder/ai-builder-docs/predict-pwr-automate.md

     > [!div class="mx-imgBorder"]
     > ![Predict action](media/predict-action.png "Predict action")

 1. In the **Model** field, select a custom model you created or choose a prebuilt model.
-Her is the list of the prebuilt models available:
+Here is the list of the prebuilt models available:
    - Business card reader: BusinessCard model
    - Category classification (prebuilt): CategoryClassification model
    - Entity extraction (prebuilt): EntityExtraction model